barmaleii77-hub/PneumoStabSim-Professional/docs/TELEMETRY_ANALYTICS.md

 ```

 Running the target performs a JSON export and refreshes the aggregate report in
 one step.
-The aggregate file includes inventory metadata so downstream notebooks
+The aggregate file includes inventory metadata, schema distribution,
-can detect missing files or parse anomalies quickly.
+and per-channel event breakdowns so downstream notebooks can detect missing
+files or parse anomalies quickly.

 ## Example analysis